vasconeves/machine_learning/observational studies and experiments.md

 ### Holm-Bonferroni Correction

-The Holms-Bonferroni method is more flexible and less stringent.
+The Holm-Bonferroni method is more flexible and less stringent.

 Suppose we have $m$ hypothesis.
 The application of the method consists in the following steps: